dealforest/cocoapods-browser/README.md

 # Cocoapods::Browser

-CocoaPods plugin to open a pod's homepage on the browser.
+CocoaPods plugin to open a pods homepage in the browser.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your applications Gemfile:

     gem 'cocoapods-browser'